NOW TAKING BOOKINGS FOR FLU VACCINATIONS

 MISSED APPOINTMENTS - CLICK TO READ

-There were 99 missed appointments in July 2017.
-Again this is an improvement from last month.
+Disappointingly there were 168 missed appointments in September 2017 - a big increase on last month.
 We will continue monitor this closely to ensure these figures improve – which may mean removal from the practice for those that repeatedly book appointments and fail to cancel or turn up.

 Now live with Electronic Prescriptions Service (EPS)